 Reserve Your Mount Pulag Hike

 The dry season is also the peak season.
-For a better hiking experience, try visiting Mount Pulag during weekdays.
-Fewer people are going to the mountains during those days of the week.
+For a better hiking experience, try visiting Mount Pulag on weekdays.
+Fewer people go to the mountains during those days of the week.

 A weekday hike is your opportunity to have a more peaceful time with Mount Pulag and shoot beautiful photos without the crowd.

-I downloaded the charts below from meteoblue.com, and they show how the weather is going every month in Mount Pulag.
+I downloaded the charts below from meteoblue.com, and they show how the weather is going every month on Mount Pulag.

-If I would take a hike, I’d probably choose the months with the lowest precipitation and cooler climate.
-I want to see a clear sky when I hike, which will probably happen from December to April.
-We all hate fogs covering all the jaw-dropping scenic views of the mountain, right?
+My preferred months are the ones with the lowest precipitation and cooler climate.
+I want to see a clear sky while we are in the mountains—that’s probably happening from December to April.
+We all hate the fog covering all the jaw-dropping scenic views of the mountain, right?

-Though these graphs give us a hint of when we should be hiking, they do not guarantee that we’ll experience clearing.
+Though these graphs hint at when you should be hiking, they do not guarantee you’ll experience clearing.
 Even the chart that shows the odds of getting overcast clouds does not ensure the formation of a sea of clouds.

-My first hike in Mount Pulag was in January, yet winds and rain battered from midway to the peak.
+My first hike in Mount Pulag was in January, yet winds and rain battered us from midway to the peak.
 We failed to see the sea of clouds then.
-Thankfully, I got blessed on my revenge hike in March, and I finally witnessed the sea of clouds.
+Thankfully, I got blessed on my revenge hike in March and finally witnessed the sea of clouds.

 What to Bring for Hiking in Mount Pulag?

-The things you bring to Mount Pulag depend on how long you plan to hike (day hike or overnight hike) and when.
+The things you need to bring in hiking Mount Pulag depend on how long you plan to hike (day hike or overnight hike) and when.